suziexi/EM-with-Inside-outside/README.md

 Check Parser.java
 EM algorithm as driven function to run inside and outside algorithms (line 303)

-pseudo code structure is showed below:
+Pseudo code structure is showed below:
 1. read CFG as g from the test.txt

 2. Input string named intstr